Marie-Charles du Chilleau

-Marie-Charles du Chilleau d'Airvault (4 September 1734 - 31 March 1794, Rochefort) was a French general and colonial administrator.
+Marie-Charles du Chilleau d'Airvault (4 September 1734 – 31 March 1794 in Rochefort) was a French general and colonial administrator.

 He rose to be maréchal de camp and served as governor of Dominica and then of Saint-Domingue until being dismissed in 1789 for opposing the ban on import of foreign flour.

 He was arrested in the reign of Terror and died in prison.

 Family

 Marie-Charles du Chilleau et d'Airvault was born on 4 September 1734.

 His parents were Gabriel Joseph du Chilleau, an officer of the guards, and Françoise Louise Anne Marie Poussard du Vigean.